Ingenico-ePayments/connect-sdk-python3/README.md

 ## Introduction

 The Python SDK helps you to communicate with the [Ingenico Connect](https://epayments.developer-ingenico.com/) Server API.
-It's primary features are:
+Its primary features are:

 * convenient Python library for the API calls and responses
     * marshalls Python request objects to HTTP requests